5 Important Things to Keep In Mind When You Pick a Homeschool Name

 3. Abbreviations or acronyms work!

-Use the initials for the first names of all homeschool members.
+Use the initials for the first names of all homeschool family members.
 Can you arrange them to make sense?

 If I used the first letters for my boys’ names, we’d be SOSOX 🙂